Initiative for Resilient Great Lakes Coasts

 THE PROGRAM

-• Municipalities join web-based trainings and workshops on habitat restoration and climate resilience.
+- Communities join web-based trainings and workshops on habitat restoration and resilience.

-• Engineering and habitat experts provide one-on-one support for project visioning and planning.
+- Planning, engineering and habitat experts from partners at Dewberry, LimnoTech and ISG provide one-on-one support for project visioning and development.

-• Finalist projects are selected and designed in collaboration with municipal staff.
+- Finalist projects are selected and designed in collaboration with local community representatives.

 SUCCESS STORIES